lmfit/asteval/doc/motivation.rst

 Motivation for asteval
 ########################

-The asteval module provides a means to evaluate a large subset of the Python language from within a python program, without using :py:func:`eval`.
+The asteval module allows you to evaluate a large subset of the Python language from within a python program, without using :py:func:`eval`.
 It is, in effect, a restricted version of Python's built-in :py:func:`eval`, forbidding several actions, and using using a simple dictionary as a flat namespace.
-A completely fair question is: Why on earth would anyone do this?
+A completely fair question is: Why is this desirable?
 That is, why not simply use :py:func:`eval`, or just use Python itself?

 The short answer is that sometimes you want to allow evaluation of user input, or expose a simple calculator inside a larger application.
-For this, :py:func:`eval` is pretty scary, as it exposes *all* of Python, which can make user input difficult to trust.
+For this, :py:func:`eval` is pretty scary, as it exposes *all* of Python, which makes user input difficult to trust.
 Since asteval does not support the **import** statement (or many other constructs), user code cannot access the :py:mod:`os` and :py:mod:`sys` modules or any functions or classes outside the provided symbol table.

-Other missing features (modules, classes, lambda, yield, generators) are similarly motivated.
-The idea for asteval is to make a simple procedural, mathematically-oriented language that can be embedded safely into larger applications.
+Other missing features (modules, classes, lambda, yield, generators) are similarly motivated by a desire for a safer version of :py:func:`eval`.
+The idea for asteval is to make a simple procedural, mathematically oriented language that can be embedded into larger applications.

 In fact, the asteval module grew out the the need for a simple expression evaluator for scientific applications such as the `lmfit`_ and `xraylarch`_